Quadratically Constrained Myopic Adversarial Channels: Introduction and prior work

-We say that a rate $R>0$ is achievable if there exists a sequence (in increasing $n$) of codebooks for which the probability of error goes to zero as $n\to\infty$.
+We say that a rate $R>0$ is achievable if there exists a sequence (in increasing $n$) of codebooks for which the probability of error\footnote{See Sec.~\ref{sec:preliminaries} for a formal definition.} goes to zero as $n\to\infty$.
 The supremum of all achievable rates is called the capacity of the channel.

+We say that a rate $ R>0 $ is achievable with (wiretap) secrecy if there exists a sequence (in increasing $n$) of codebooks for which the probability of error and the mutual information rate $ \frac{1}{n}I(\bfm;\vbfz) $ both go to zero as $n\to\infty$.
+The supremum of all achievable rates is called the secrecy capacity of the channel.

-\section{Organization of the paper}
+\subsection{Organization of the paper}